-Compare trans fat content.
-Try to find spreads with no trans fats.
+Compare trans-fat content.
+Try to find spreads with without them.

 Look for the daily value for saturated fat and choose the lowest amount.

 If you find labels that are alike, eat what you think tastes best, but be aware of the fat content.
-You may find a healthier choice that tastes better than butter if you try different items.
+You may find a healthier choice that tastes better than butter if you try a few items.

 How to Make the Change

-Next, you will want to replace as many saturated fats with unsaturated fats as possible.
-Remember, fats eaten in moderation are a part of a healthy diet, so do not be afraid to add the right ingredients to your menu.
-Here are some dietary recommendations:
+Next, you will want to replace as many saturated fats with unsaturated fats as you can.
+Eating some fats are a part of a healthy diet, so do not be afraid to add the right ingredients to your menu.
+Here are some tips:

 Use more fat-free or low-fat dairy like milk, cheese, yogurt, or cream.